-- 1. must be in good academic standing (cumulative GPA of 2.0 or higher) as of the end of the Spring semester; - must have not more than two courses (6 credits which may include any internship or courses required for minors) remaining for completion of their degree requirements by the end of the Spring semester preceding the graduation ceremony; and - 3. must complete an Application Form for Participation in the graduation ceremony (available online at graduation.aud.edu), which includes a commitment to take their remaining courses and complete their degree requirements as soon as those remaining courses are offered.
+- 1. must be in good academic standing (cumulative GPA of 2.0 or higher) as of the end of the Spring semester; - must have not more than two courses (6 credits which may include any internship or courses required for minors) remaining for completion of their degree requirements by the end of the Spring semester preceding the graduation ceremony; and - 3. must complete an Application Form for Participation in the graduation ceremony (available online at graduation.aud.edu).

 Students who are approved for participation in the graduation ceremony before completing all degree requirements, as described above, are not eligible for school awards or for recognition of graduation honors (Summa Cum Laude, Magna Cum Laude, Cum Laude) at the graduation ceremony.
-However, these designations will be reflected on transcripts and diplomas if they are justified by the students' CGPA upon completion of all degree requirements.
+However, these designations will be reflected on transcripts and diplomas if they are justified by the student's CGPA upon completion of all degree requirements.